Interdisciplinary Studies

 Students will explore personal strategies for academic success as a transfer student at the University of Dayton.
 This course is designed to help students get adjusted to the university and build skills and behaviors for success.
 We will also spend time thinking proactively about goals and how to accomplish them here at UD.

-Exploration of the conceptual framework of value development.
-Application of concepts in such personal decision making as educational and career planning, developing satisfying personal relationships, and using time productively.
+Exploration of value development and vocational exploration for students on Academic Probation .
+Application of concepts in such personal decision making as educational and career planning, planning for future academic success, and using time productively.

 ASI 203.
 The Dayton Community.
 3 Hours